 - You may also make a juice or soup.
 Just blend 3-4 cloves of garlic along with 2 tomatoes.
 Add juice of ½ -1 lemon and a dash of sea salt to this.

 - Mince 2-3 garlic cloves and add them to your bread spread.
 This can be anything, from butter to mayonnaise.
 Spread this on bread and have it.

 - Include raw garlic, and also raw onions, in your salads.

 - Make a garlic dip by mixing minced garlic with mashed avocado.

 3. Fenugreek Seeds for Sinus Infection

 If you are suffering from nasal congestion due to inflammation, you can use fenugreek seeds remedy for sinus.
-When there is nasal congestion, you can feel sinus pressure in your eyes, cheeks, teeth and forehead along with sinus headache, coughing, reduced or absent sense of smell and taste as well as post-nasal drip.
-Post-nasal drip is the continuous dripping of mucus down the back of throat which may lead to a sore throat, cough and bad breath.
+When there is nasal congestion, you can feel sinus pressure in your eyes, cheeks, teeth and forehead along with a sinus headache, coughing, reduced or absent sense of smell and taste as well as post-nasal drip.
+Post-nasal drip is the continuous dripping of mucus down the back of the throat which may lead to a sore throat, cough and bad breath.
 This is all due to swollen sinus membranes.
 Fenugreek herb, due to its anti-inflammatory properties can give you relief from these discomforts.
 You need to make fenugreek seeds tea for this.